Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 At the end of the third round, the monarch pronounces the heir to the kingdom and explains why they were chosen.
 The heir then becomes the monarch and the next game begins.
 The new monarch may keep their character, or create a new monarch with a new kingdom.
 ```

-# Can you hear me?"
+# Can you hear me?